Pepich/AnthemCountdown/README.md

   * Force updates the message and pulls it to the bottom of the channel
   * Can be run by anyone

+If you want to support me and this project, feel free to [help me out on PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7DEUF3QEVD84N&source=url) :D